KyleOndy/docker-letsencrypt-dns-companion/README.md

 ### Environmental Variables

 Required: `LETSENCRYPT_EMAIL`
+Required: `CERTBOT_DOMAIN`: Domain you want to generate certs for.
-Optional: `LETSENCRYPT_CA`.
-Defaults to production server.
+Optional: `LETSENCRYPT_CA`: Defaults to production server.
 Set to `https://acme-staging.api.letsencrypt.org/directory` for testing.
-Optional: `CERTBOT_OUTPUT` - where the certs are output.
+Optional: `CERTBOT_OUTPUT`: Where the certs are output.
 Defaults to `/certs`.
 Should probably be a volume mount somewhere
 Optional: `CERTBOT_INTERVAL`: The interval certbot will sleep between attempting to renew certs. use standard Linux sleep amounts. (s)econds, (m)inutes, (h)ours, (d)ays.
 Default to 1day

 ## To make it work